Winter Wonderland: Awards and achievements

 Guy Lombardo's version was the highest on the charts at the time of introduction.
-Johnny Mercer's version of the song placed #4 on the Billboard airplay chart in 1946.
+Johnny Mercer's version of the song placed at No. 4 on the Billboard airplay chart in 1946.
 The same season, a version by Perry Como hit the retail top ten; Como would re-record the song for his 1959 Christmas album.

-In November 2007, the American Society of Composers, Authors and Publishers (ASCAP) listed "Winter Wonderland" as the most-played ASCAP-member-written holiday song of the previous five years, citing the Eurythmics' 1987 version of the song as the one most commonly played.
+In November 2007, the American Society of Composers, Authors and Publishers (ASCAP) listed "Winter Wonderland" as the most-played ASCAP-member-written holiday song of the previous five years, and the Eurythmics' 1987 version as the one most commonly played.

+In December 2023, Chlöe's version was the first version to enter the Hot 100 ever and Laufey's version became the highest-charting version of the song in the Core Anglosphere countries, excluding the United States.